erik78se/juju-operators-examples/storage/README.md

 # storage

-This charm demonstrates how to work with a filesystem type disk.
+This charm demonstrates how to work with juju storage filesystem type disk as defined in metadata.yaml.

+    storage:
+      data:
+        type: filesystem
+        description: Storage device for logs.
+        minimum-size: 100M
+        location: /logs

 ## Description

-A simple machine/vm charm implementing storage hooks.
+The charm installs a systemd mount unit file when juju has made the filesystem available.

     storage-attached
     storage-detaching